DLinRT-eu/website/docs/review/README.md

 This counting is handled by the `hasLateralityPattern` function in `structureClassification.ts`.

-## Field Standardization

-**keyFeatures** is the canonical field for product features.
-Only `keyFeatures` is displayed in the interface and included in all exports.
-The legacy `features` field is deprecated and should not be used in new entries.

 ## Hidden Administrative Pages

 Advanced functionality is available through hidden pages: